DigitalForgeLLC/ticket-smith-resources/task_template.md

 * [Definition of done (only if provided)]
 * [Testing requirements (only if provided)]
 * [Documentation needs (only if provided)]
-[Note: Leave this section blank if no acceptance criteria are provided]
+[Note: Leave this section empty with a blank line if no acceptance criteria are provided]
 ```
 Format: Grouped bullet points with subheadings
 Example: Performance Requirements: